mountaineerbr/shellChatGPT/man/README.md

 ### 2.6 Text, PDF, Doc, and URL Dumps

 The user may add a *filepath* or *URL* to the end of the prompt.
-The file is then read and the text content appended to the user prompt.
+The file is then read and the text content inserted to the user prompt.
 This is a basic text feature that works with any model.

     chatgpt.sh -cc